 CLEVELAND, OHIO — The National Weather Service confirmed that a total of 16 tornadoes touched down in parts of Ohio, Indiana, and Pennsylvania during Sunday’s severe weather.
+These severe weather events caused much destruction and chaos in a part of the country that doesn’t always experience this kind of weather.

 The NWS reported the storm damage across the state Monday.
 The severe weather and tornadoes ripped down trees, toppled power poles, and destroyed and damaged homes.